 Being in our Adult Ego State allows us be in charge of our behavior (no matter how strong the emotion).
 Not afraid to admit when something bothers us, we can think of a rational, constructive, respectful approach before saying or doing anything.

 Also, this gives us time to listen with an open mind to another’s point of view or explanation, and when possible – we can talk with confidence in a non-threatening way to help deal with a problem

-• Constructive anger is assertive – it’s not held on to but released safely, allowing us to act in a positive way to remove obstacle from our path.
-It comes from a persistent attitude to push forward to solve a given problem rather than run from it.
+• Constructive anger is assertive – it’s not held on to but rather released safely, allowing us to act in a positive way to remove obstacle from our path.
+It comes from a persistent desire to push toward solving a given problem rather than running from it.
 The underlying belief is:

 “I have a responsibility to protect myself & my rights.
 And,

 I respect others as fellow human beings, but not always how they behave”

 • Constructive anger can actually help relationships grow & be more intimate, because it doesn’t get buried & come out in distorted, abusive ways.
 We can be honest with others about how we feel – direct & self-respecting, making ‘I’ statements, rather than blaming or attacking.